 With regard to the number of scientific papers, which is one form of R&D output, the number of Japanese papers (the average of PY2013-2015) is ranked 4th after the United States, China, and Germany, when counted by the fractional counting method that measures the degree of contribution to paper production.
 As to the number of adjusted top 10% papers, Japan is ranked 9th after the United States, China, the United Kingdom, Germany, France, Italy, Canada, and Australia.
-As to the number of adjusted top 1% papers, Japan is ranked 9th after the United States, China, the United Kingdom, Germany, France, Italy, Canada, and Australia.
-As to the number of adjusted top 1% papers, Japan is ranked 9th after the United States, China, the United Kingdom, Germany, France, Neutralia, Canada, and Italy.
+As to the number of adjusted top 1% papers, Japan is ranked 9th after the United States, China, the United Kingdom, Germany, France, Australia, Canada, and Italy.